thanasisn/BBand_LAP/Readme.md

 - Summary notes on the start of each script
 - Comments inside each script
 - Compiled reports from each script
+- Follow the sequence of the scripts in 'execution' folder

 ## Reproducibility

 - We use the `renv` R package to keep track of the projects dependencies.
 - Maybe will use a `nix-shell` environment as a more robust and portable method.

+## Journal

+Contains parts of the logbook of the instruments maintenance and other notes.